07th-mod/higurashi-console-arcs/README.md

 | Miotsukushi Ura      | 100%     | 100%        | 100%    |
 | Connecting Fragments | 100%     | 100%        | 100%    |

-Miotsukushi Ura translation and editing are complete!
-Just gotta put all the pieces together, and we may have a release tomorrow.
-It'll include both the Connecting Fragments and Ura.
+Miotsukushi Ura and the Connecting Fragments have been released!
+The next thing I'm planning to look into is the PS2 version of Miotsukushi.
+Other folks are also working on Hajisarashi and Kotohogushi, so expect those eventually.

 ## Screenshots